junhonglim49791/nutriq-product_description-translation/README.md

     pip install -r requirements.txt
     ```
 4. **Prepare your input Excel file:**
-  Assign the variable `original_file_name` with the name of your excel file
+  Put your excel file in the same directory with `main.py`.
+Assign the variable `original_file_name` with the name of your excel file.

 5. **Run the script:**
    ```bash